Work and reversibility in quantum thermodynamics: Proof for thermal operations

 where $\mathcal{N}^\dag$ is the adjoint of the channel $\mathcal{N}$ \cite{Wat11}.
 As a consequence, we can conclude that the main conjecture from \cite{winter-li} holds for the special case of thermal operations.
 We show this in the following lemma.

-\begin{lemma} The map $\mathcal{R}(\cdot)$ in \eqref{eq:recoveryOp} is the Petz recovery map of the original thermal operation, provided we choose the $\theta$ in \eqref{eq:petz} to be the thermal state $\tau_S$. \end{lemma} \begin{proof} Consider that for two density operators $\eta$ and $\theta$ and a quantum channel $\mathcal{N}$, we can associate the relative entropy difference $D(\eta\|\theta) - D(\mathcal{N}(\eta)\|\mathcal{N}(\theta))$ and the Petz recovery channel: For our case, we have that
+\begin{lemma} The map $\mathcal{R}(\cdot)$ in \eqref{eq:recoveryOp} is the Petz recovery map of the original thermal operation, provided we choose the state $\theta$ in \eqref{eq:petz} to be the thermal state $\tau_S$. \end{lemma} \begin{proof} Consider that to two density operators $\eta$ and $\theta$ and a quantum channel $\mathcal{N}$, we can associate the relative entropy difference $D(\eta\|\theta) - D(\mathcal{N}(\eta)\|\mathcal{N}(\theta))$ and the Petz recovery channel of Eq. \eqref{eq:petz} above.
+For our case, we have that

 which implies that $ \mathcal{N}(\theta) = \tau_S. $ Using the definition of the adjoint, one can show that

 which implies for our case that the Petz recovery channel takes the following form:

 We can rewrite this as follows: